Yvand/hugo-LDAPCP/content/privacy-policy/index.md

 ---
 title: "Privacy Policy"
-description: "This site does not use cookies and does not collect any personal data."
+description: "Neither this site nor this project collects any personal data."
 date: 2021-05-17T20:17:20Z
-lastmod: 2021-05-17T20:17:20Z
+lastmod: 2021-08-04T11:15:29Z
 draft: false
 images: []
 ---

-__TLDR__: This site does not use cookies and does not collect any personal data.
+__TLDR__: Neither this site nor this project collects any personal data.

+## Project privacy policy

+- LDAPCP stores the data entered by the SharePoint administrator in the SharePoint configuration database only.
+- No personal information is collected.
+- No information is shared with, sent to or sold to third-parties.
+- No information is shared with advertising companies.
+- No information is mined and harvested for personal and behavioral trends.
+- No information is monetized.

 ## Website visitors

+- No information is stored in the browser.
 - No personal information is collected.
-- No information is stored in the browser.
 - No information is shared with, sent to or sold to third-parties.
 - No information is shared with advertising companies.
 - No information is mined and harvested for personal and behavioral trends.